 As a relative raising a relative’s child/children you may find yourself needing some supports.

 - Non-judgemental listening support

-- How to become a licensed Kinship Family Through DHHS (Foster parent)
+- Information on how to become a licensed kinship family through DHHS

 - Museum passes

 Additional Resources and Organizations That Support Kinship Families

 211 is a free, confidential information and referral service that connects people of all ages across Maine to local services.
 211 Maine is based in Maine and available 24 hours a day, seven days a week.
 Our Specialists are trained and friendly; they know we all need help sometimes.
 You can access their database by calling 211 or by clicking here for their website.